WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 ![Yamaha O1V96 sound desk](./yamaha-O1V96-kishansharma.jpg)

 This desk has a little LCD digital display.
 This desk is in the middleground between our more powerful digital SQ5, and our simpler analogue desks.
-We keep this desk around as it is similar to the LS9,
+We keep this desk around for training as it is similar to the LS9.

 ## Yamaha LS9

 ![Yamaha LS9](./LS9-fringe-joshheng.jpg)

 This is the sound desk installed in the Gilded Balloon's Big Yin, the MTW Improv Musical's fringe venue for the last few years (as of 24/25).
+We dont own one of these, so we use our O1V96 to practice for fringe mixing, given its similarity (same manufacturer) to the LS9.
+See how the tape colours correspond to the performers teeshirt colour!

 ## Glossary